FlorianPoirier/papago-react-app/README.md

 This react project uses Naver Papago API to translate in/from Korean to a target language (eg. French, English).

+In order to get an API key, please see the [wiki](https://github.com/FlorianPoirier/papago-react-app/wiki/Get-Naver-API-keys)

 ## How to run

 In the project directory, you can run: